Board of Directors

 Deputy Chair: Alan Cransberg

-Directors: Felicity Gooding, Rob McKenzie, Linda Savage, Ivan Vella and Francois Witbooi
+Directors: Felicity Gooding, Rob McKenzie, Danielle Norrish, Linda Savage, Ivan Vella and Francois Witbooi

 Chief Executive Officer and Co-founder Minderoo Foundation.
 Member of the Prime Minister’s Community Business Partnership, Collaborate for Kids Advisory Council and Governor of the Forrest Research Foundation.
 Patron of the Kimberley Rock Art Foundation and Impact 100WA and Life Governor Sculpture by the Sea.
 Director of Minderoo Group and Managing Director of Minderoo Station.
 2014 Western Australian of the year (community category) and awarded the University of Canberra’s Chancellor’s Award for Services and Philanthropy.
 Honorary Doctor of Letters University of Western Australia.
 Nicola was appointed an Officer of the Order for distinguished service to the community through philanthropic support for education and the arts, to business, and to the community